-All members shall promptly pay all dues, assessments, fines which may be assessed against them.
+All members shall promptly pay all dues, assessments, and fines which may be assessed against them.

-Any Association members who sells, loans,, or gives away his membership certificate or other insignia indicative of active membership shall be forever barred from further Association membership and benefits.
+Any Association member who sells, loans, or gives away the member’s membership certificate or other insignia indicative of active membership shall be forever barred from further Association membership and benefits.

-At such time a member no longer meets the criteria for active membership as set out in Article XI, Section 1 of these By-Laws, his status as an active member shall be automatically suspended.
-His status shall be changed to Associate Member.
-Each member shall notify the Association through its business office of his changed status.
-Failure to do so within five (5) business days may result in total loss for one year.
-If a member retires from active law enforcement duty, his membership status does not result in suspension of his active membership; rather, the rules governing membership for retirees shall prevail.
+At such time as a member no longer meets the criteria for active membership as set out in Article XI, Section 1 of these By-Laws, the member’s status as an active member shall be automatically suspended.
+The member’s status shall be changed to Associate Member.
+Each member shall notify the Association through its business office of the member’s changed status.
+Failure to do so within five (5) business days may result in total loss of membership for one year.
+If a member retires or separates from active law enforcement duty, the member’s membership status does not result in suspension of the member’s active membership; rather, the rules governing membership for Retired/Separated members shall prevail.

 The following members shall automatically be expelled from the Association:

-(2) Any member whose certification by the NC Sheriffs’ Education and Training Standards Commission is revoked to suspended;
+- Any member whose certification by the NC Sheriffs’ Education and Training Standards Commission is revoked or suspended;

-An expelled member may apply for a review of his status by the Board of Directors which shall review such requests at the next regularly scheduled meeting.
+An expelled member may apply for a review of the member’s status by the Board of Directors which shall review such requests at the next regularly scheduled meeting.
 A majority of the members of the Board present may render a decision.

 Membership dues are not refundable when membership is revoked.

-The Board of Directors shall suspend or remove any Board member who loses the status of Active Member.
+The Board of Directors shall suspend or remove any Board member who loses the status of voting member.
 In addition to loss of membership, the Board of Directors may remove any member of the Board for misuse of Association funds or property.
 The removal of a Board member shall be by a two-thirds (2/3) majority vote of the Board.

 The Board of Directors, by majority vote, is authorized to pay monthly the Secretary-Treasurer and other employees for services rendered.
 In its discretion, the Board of Directors may compensate other Association members for special work.

-Therefore, be it known to all members of the North Carolina Law Enforcement Officers Association (hereafter referred to as NCLEOA) resolves to continue a program of financial assistance to any active member in good standing who needs such assistance to employ legal counsel to defend a civil or criminal action where such action arises directly as the result of the performance of the duties as a Law Enforcement Criminal Officer.
+The Association maintains a program of financial assistance to any active member in good standing who needs such assistance to employ legal counsel to defend a civil or criminal action where such action arises directly as the result of the performance of the duties as a Law Enforcement Officer.
 Such indictment or civil suit must name the member (s) as an individual defendant, and must be filed in a court, or judicial system, of competent jurisdiction.

-A member convicted* of a criminal offense by a court of competent jurisdiction shall be ineligible for benefits described herein.
-A member having his certificate as a Law Enforcement/Criminal Justice Officer revoked by either the North Carolina Criminal Justice Education Training and Standards Commission shall likewise be ineligible for this benefit.
-This resolution is not designed to address, nor shall it cover, any internal or administrative actions filed against a member by his/her own agency or any other regularity body.
+A member convicted* of a criminal offense shall be ineligible for benefits described herein.
+A member having the member’s certificate as a Law Enforcement, Criminal Justice Officer or justice officer revoked by either the North Carolina Criminal Justice Education and Training Standards Commission or the North Carolina Sheriffs’ Education and Training Standards Commission shall likewise be ineligible for this benefit.
+This resolution is not designed to address, nor shall it cover, any internal or administrative actions filed against a member by the member’s own agency or any other regulatory body.

-The NCLEOA establishes a maximum amount to be paid in any one case as set by the Board of Directors at the first Board meeting after the Annual Conference.
-All claims for financial assistance are submitted to and approved by the Board of Directors and paid by NCLEOA directly to the Attorney or Law Firm representing the member.
+The Association establishes a maximum amount to be paid in any one case as set by the Board of Directors at the first Board meeting after the Annual Conference.
+All claims for financial assistance are submitted to and approved by the Board of Directors and paid by the Association directly to the Attorney or Law Firm representing the member.

-Any member requesting consideration for payment of this benefit must agree to submit to NCLEOA any and all documents, records, reports, or other pertinent data as requested in order to assist in the evaluation of the member’s claim.
+Any member requesting consideration for payment of this benefit must agree to submit to the Association any and all documents, records, reports, or other pertinent data as requested in order to assist in the evaluation of the member’s claim.

-Receipt of a statement from the office of such legal counsel will be required to be filed with NCLEOA before payment can be made.
-NCLEOA shall not reimburse any Federal, State, or Local unit of government, any agency thereof, or any private organization of which the member had funds expended on his/her behalf in a defense of any action described herein.
-This resolution is meant solely to assist those member who require personal financial assistance in cases where other legal representation is unavailable.
+Receipt of a statement from the office of such legal counsel will be required to be filed with the Association before payment can be made.
+The Association shall not reimburse any Federal, State, or Local unit of government, any agency thereof, or any private organization of which the member had funds expended on the member’s behalf in a defense of any action described herein.
+This resolution is meant solely to assist those members who require personal financial assistance in cases where other legal representation is unavailable.

-*The term convicted shall be construed to have the same definition as that found in the Administrative Code of the North Carolina Criminal Justice Education and Training Standards Commission, Chapter 9A, Rule 0103, definition #5, to wit,
+*The term convicted shall be construed to have the same definition as that found in the Administrative Code of the North Carolina Criminal Justice Education and Training Standards Commission, Title 12, Chapter 9A, Rule 0103, (6), to wit,

-(b) a verdict or finding of guilty by a jury, judge, magistrate, or other duly constituted, established, and recognized adjudicating body, tribunal, or official, either civilian or military; or
+- a verdict or finding of guilty by a jury, judge, magistrate, or other adjudicating body, tribunal, or official, either civilian or military; or

-(c) the entry of a plea of no contest, nolo contendre, or the equivalent.
+- the entry of a plea of no contest, nolo contendere, or the